-You should not have cystography if you:
+You may not be able to have cystography if you:

 You may have other risks depending on your specific health condition.
 Be sure to talk with your provider about any concerns you have before the procedure.

-You may have acystography test as an outpatient or as part of your stay in a hospital.
-The way the test is done may vary depending on your condition and your health care provider's practices.
+You may have a cystography test as an outpatient or as part of your stay in a hospital.
+The way the test is done may vary depending on your condition and your healthcare provider's practices.

 Generally, a cystography follows this process:

 You do not need any special care after a cystography.
-You may go back to your usual diet and activities, unless your health care provider tells you differently.
+You may go back to your usual diet and activities, unless your healthcare provider tells you differently.

 You should drink additional fluids for a day or so after the test.
 This will help the contrast dye flush out of your system.
 This will also help prevent a bladder infection.

 You may have mild pain when you urinate.
 Or you may see a pink color in your urine for a day or two after the test.
 This is considered normal.